 - (apocryphal) someone who makes furniture with an axe.

 HackSoc is the University of York's Computer Science society.
-We run a healthy mix of academic and social events (see the calendar on the main page), including a weekly lunchtime social in the Glasshouse, the Langwith College bar.
+We run a healthy mix of academic and social events (see the calendar on the main page), including weekly social events in our Discord server.
 If any of our events sound interesting to you, great!
 Feel free to just turn up to anything that catches your eye.
-If you'd like regular updates on what's happening in HackSoc, don't forget to sign up to our mailing list or follow us on Facebook and Twitter!
+If you'd like regular updates on what's happening in HackSoc, don't forget to sign up to our mailing list or follow us on Twitter!